-- Third-party frequency capping: A third-party frequency cap can prevent an ad request from being filled despite the fact that Ad Manager has counted an impression.
+- Third-party frequency capping: A third-party frequency cap can prevent an ad request from being filled, even if Ad Manager has counted an impression.

-- Multi-use creatives: Has the third party ensured that the same tags have not been provided to any other publishers?
+- Multi-use creatives: Has the third party ensured that no other publishers received the same tags?

-If you're working with Campaign Manager creatives, make sure you use the "Campaign Manager tag" creative type.
-When this creative type is used, Ad Manager coordinates impression counting to reduce discrepancies within 2%.
+If you're working with Campaign Manager 360 creatives, make sure you use the "Campaign Manager 360 tag" creative type.
+With this creative type, Ad Manager coordinates impression counting to reduce discrepancies within 2%.

-If you traffic a Campaign Manager creative tag using any other creative type, such as "Custom" or "Third-party," discrepancies up to 20% can be expected.
-Refer to the "Differences with third-party reports" section above for troubleshooting tips.
+If you traffic a Campaign Manager 360 creative tag using any other creative type, such as "Custom" or "Third-party," expect discrepancies up to 20%.
+For troubleshooting, refer to "Why third-party reports might differ" above.

-- Creative reassignment: Have you or the advertiser made any changes during the time in question (e.g., reassigning or modifying creatives)?
+- Creative reassignment: Have you or the advertiser made any changes during the time in question, such as reassigning or modifying creatives?

 - Creative code issues: Does the advertiser code load properly?
-Perform live tests on web pages where the line item should deliver to verify that the correct ad tag calls are being made.
+To verify that the correct ad tag calls are being made, perform live tests on web pages where the line item should deliver.